parmentelat/nitos_testbed_rc/README.md

       #multicastIF: 192.168.204.1
       :multicastIF: 10.0.1.200

+Important!!!
+DO NOT modify the file /etc/nitos_testbed_rc/omf_script_conf.yaml.
+It is a skeleton used by the user_proxy to generate the configuration file for every user it creates.

-Change configuration file '~/.omf/etc/user_proxy_conf.yaml', which is related to omf6 script of NTRC, every user of the testbed should have his own configuration file in order to use omf6 script.
+Finaly, create/modify for each user the configuration file '~/.omf/etc/omf_script_conf.yaml', which is related to omf6 script of NTRC, every user of the testbed should have his own configuration file in order to use omf6 script.
 For example:

     :xmpp:
       :script_user: script_user